-BRANDON, MANITOBA - Buffy Sainte-Marie (Cree) will be bestowed with an honorary doctorate degree at Brandon University.
-She is one of four being recognized during the 100th Convocation by the university.
+BRANDON, MANITOBA - Buffy Sainte-Marie (Cree) received an honorary doctorate degree at Brandon University on Saturday, June 4.
+She was one of four being recognized during the 100th Convocation by the university.

-Sainte-Marie will receive a Doctor of Music (honoris causa) for her vast achievements as a singer, songwriter, activist and humanitarian.
+Sainte-Marie received a Doctor of Music (honoris causa) for her vast achievements as a singer, songwriter, activist and humanitarian.

 Do you have a comment about this news brief?
 Share it!

 Thank you for visiting.
 We are loading the new Native News Network website.
 Visitors always come first, so if you click on a link only to find the corresponding page is unavailable, please use this link to contact us here ».

 Then, tell us how we can help you.